imballinst/imballinst.dev/src/pages/blog/are-arrow-functions-overrated/index.md

 ### Arrow functions are shorter

-Well, yes, as I have written above, arrow functions can surely be shorter if the function is a one-liner.
+Well, yes, as I have written above, arrow functions can surely be shorter if the function is a one-liner or is used for a callback function.
 But, consider this case:

 ```ts
 function handleSubmit(e: React.FormEvent) {